Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Data

 \subsubsection{Forecast Hour \& Time Encoding}

 Training is iterated recursively through the forecast hours.
 For example, for the HRRR, the training process begins with forecast hour 1, followed by forecast hour 2, and continues sequentially until reaching forecast hour 18.
 Mesonet observations and corresponding HRRR forecasts are collated based on valid hourly timestamps.
 To help the LSTM accurately capture the temporal variability of meteorological phenomena, we introduce a time encoding mechanism commonly used in ML \citep{lewinson2022three}.
 This involves applying a cyclic encoding scheme using sine and cosine transformations, enabling the LSTM to account for the influence of time of day and seasonality on forecast errors.
+While cyclic time encoding provides a continuous representation of the seasonal cycle, much of the seasonal and subseasonal variability is implicitly captured through the evolving meteorological state represented by the NWP and mesonet inputs.